UniMath/agda-unimath/src/foundation/conjunction.lagda.md

 ## See also

-- The indexed analogue of conjunction is
+- The indexed counterpart to conjunction is
   [universal quantification](foundation.universal-quantification.md).

 ## Table of files about propositional logic